 Rising up from downtown, Taipei 101 is a sight to behold.
-I saw the building on my very last day of living in Taiwan and it was majestic.
-I’ve always seen the building here and there as I move through the city and I’ve been near it as there are a number of clubs in the district around, but I’ve never actually gone to go see it or actually seen it in day light.
+I visited the building on my very last day of living in Taiwan, and it was majestic.
+I’ve always seen the building here and there as I move through the city, and I’ve been near it as there are a number of clubs in the surrounding district, but I’d never actually gone to see it or even seen it in daylight.
 I was very excited.
 And there it was.
 I was even more taken aback than when I saw the Sydney Opera House.

 Taipei 101 is the most impressive modern structure I’ve ever seen.
 It rises up and towers over the surrounding area.
 101 is a beautiful building built like a bamboo reed.
-Construction began in 1997 and it was completed in 2004.
-It is the tallest building in the world (until the one in Dubai takes over) and well, I can’t say this enough, quite impressive.
-It’s a very high end building and the offices and apartments there are for those with money.
-There is the Taipei 101 mall, which like everything else, is also very expensive.
-Here you will find stores like Dolce and Gabana, Prada, Armani, Gucci, and many high end restaurants.
-On my last night, I did eat at the sushi restaurant here and though it cost me a fortune, it was the best meal I had in all of Taiwan.
+Construction began in 1997 and was completed in 2004.
+It’s the tallest building in the world (until the one in Dubai takes over) and, well, I can’t say this enough, quite impressive.
+It’s a very high-end building, and its offices and apartments are for those with money.
+There’s also the Taipei 101 mall, where you’ll find stores like Dolce and Gabana, Prada, Armani, Gucci, and many high-end restaurants.
+On my last night, I did eat at the sushi restaurant here, and though it cost me a fortune, it was the best meal I had in Taiwan.

 Visitors can head up to the 88th–91st floors and take a look outside at the surrounding city and mountains.
 Being the sadist I am, I bought my ticket, waited in line, and headed up the elevator.
 The elevator ride is actually really fun.
-There is a screen that shows how fast you are moving and where you are in the building.
+There’s a screen that shows how fast you’re moving and where you are in the building.
 It takes about 30 seconds to go from bottom to top.
 I even felt my ears pop a little.

 Getting up to the 89th floor, I got to see Taipei and the surrounding area in all its glory.
-It took me about 10 minutes before I even got up to the glass.
-I know I was inside but hey, I was high up- fear of falling and all.
-Taipei is very beautiful from above.
-Much of the city is laid out wonderfully.
+It took me about 10 minutes before I even got up to the glass, but when I did, I saw how beautiful Taipei is from above.
 The city sort of reminded me of the game Sim City.
-All of the buildings, apartments, and industrial zones are so perfect that they almost seem artificial from above.
+All of the buildings, apartments, and industrial zones are laid out so perfectly that they almost seem artificial from above.

-After walking around and learning about the history of the area, I headed up to the 91st floor where you can actually go outside.
-It’s very windy up there and there are huge bars making sure people don’t fall or jump off.
-The wind actually creates a loud pitch when it moves through the bars.
-The view isn’t that great because the iron bars sort of block your view but you can get a good view of the tower that makes 101 the tallest building in the world.
-It also took me about ten minutes to get to the edge and after a photo, I crawled right back to the center.
+After walking around and learning about the history of the area, I headed up to the 91st floor, where you can actually go outside.
+There are huge bars making sure people don’t fall or jump off, and the wind actually creates a loud pitch when it moves through the bars.
+The view isn’t that great because the iron bars sort of block your view, but you can get a good view of the tower that makes 101 the tallest building in the world.
+It also took me about 10 minutes to get to the edge and after a photo, I crawled right back to the center.

 Overall, Taipei 101 was stunning.
 It’s amazing to see.
 It’s beautiful.
-And it’s really impressive to think that we made that.
+And it’s really impressive to think that people made that.
 When you consider the technology and new thinking that had to go into it, it makes your jaw drop.
-It is by far one of the most impressive things I have seen and, at night, when it is all lit up, it’s still great.
-I’m just sorry I waited three months to see it.
+It’s by far one of the most impressive things I’ve ever seen, and at night, when it’s all lit up, it’s still great.
+I’m just sorry I waited three months to see it up close.